5 Task Prioritization Strategies for Getting Out of the Weeds

 You’re more likely to trip and drop an entire table’s worth of food or create a massive new bug for someone else to discover when attempting a quick drive-by fix.

 Get your shit together and regroup.
-The first step to getting out of the weeds is to lay out everything you need to accomplish and decide upon the order these tasks need to happen in.
+The first step to getting out of the weeds is to lay out everything you need to accomplish and decide upon the order these tasks need to happen.
 Task prioritization in GitHub is a good place to start.

 You can’t do it all at once.
-If you have more than one ticket ‘in progress’ at a time, I call bullshit.
-You physically cannot be working more than one issue at at time.
+If you have more than one ticket “in progress” at a time, I call bullshit.
+You physically cannot be working more than one issue at a time.
 Sure, there are certain situations where you could be addressing two very similar or related issues at the same time.

 This is most likely a product of “Uhh, I can’t (or don’t know how) to fix this right now, so I’m going to try to get this other thing out of the way instead.”
 This is bad.
 The danger here is that the thing that you put off can easily fall between the cracks and get left behind as you move onto other things once you complete your replacement ticket.